NexusBot-official/Nexus/TRADEMARKS.md

 ## ✅ Permitted Uses

-You **MAY** use the Nexus trademarks in the following ways:
+You **MAY** use the Sentinel trademarks in the following ways:

 ### 1. **Factual References**

-- ✅ "Based on Nexus Bot"
+- ✅ "Based on Sentinel Bot"
-- ✅ "Fork of Nexus Bot"
+- ✅ "Fork of Sentinel Bot"
-- ✅ "Modified from Nexus Bot source code"
+- ✅ "Modified from Sentinel Bot source code"
-- ✅ "Compatible with Nexus Bot"
+- ✅ "Compatible with Sentinel Bot"

 ### 2. **Educational & Informational**

-- ✅ Writing tutorials about Nexus
+- ✅ Writing tutorials about Sentinel
-- ✅ Creating guides for Nexus
+- ✅ Creating guides for Sentinel
-- ✅ Academic research citing Nexus
+- ✅ Academic research citing Sentinel
-- ✅ News articles about Nexus
+- ✅ News articles about Sentinel

 ### 3. **Community Discussions**

-- ✅ Discussing Nexus in forums
+- ✅ Discussing Sentinel in forums
-- ✅ Reviewing Nexus Bot features
+- ✅ Reviewing Sentinel Bot features
-- ✅ Comparing Nexus to other bots
+- ✅ Comparing Sentinel to other bots
 - ✅ User support discussions

 ### 4. **Personal/Non-Commercial Use**

-- ✅ Running Nexus for your own Discord servers
+- ✅ Running Sentinel for your own Discord servers
 - ✅ Testing and development
-- ✅ Contributing to the official Nexus project
+- ✅ Contributing to the official Sentinel project

 ---

 ## ❌ Prohibited Uses

-You **MAY NOT** use the Nexus trademarks in the following ways:
+You **MAY NOT** use the Sentinel trademarks in the following ways:

 ### 1. **Impersonation**

-- ❌ Using "Nexus" as your bot's name
+- ❌ Using "Sentinel" as your bot's name
-- ❌ Claiming your fork IS the official Nexus
+- ❌ Claiming your fork IS the official Sentinel
 - ❌ Using our logo/branding as your own
 - ❌ Implying official endorsement or affiliation

 ### 2. **Misleading Names**

-- ❌ "Nexus Pro"
+- ❌ "Sentinel Pro"
-- ❌ "Nexus Premium"
+- ❌ "Sentinel Premium"
-- ❌ "Nexus Plus"
+- ❌ "Sentinel Plus"
-- ❌ "Nexus Advanced"
+- ❌ "Sentinel Advanced"
-- ❌ Any name starting with "Nexus"
+- ❌ Any name starting with "Sentinel"

 ### 3. **Confusing Branding**